FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/slingshot-week-one-recap.md

 We have more amazing events coming up, including more master classes, open office hours, workshops, and a series called “How We Built This” that showcases development teams and how they built their projects and/or companies.

 Here’s our event lineup for the upcoming week!
 \* Intro to Powergate with Andrew Hill, CEO of Textile: Monday, September 28 at 3:30pm UTC / 8:30am PT
 \* Filecoin 201 with ribasushi, Engineer at Protocol Labs: Tuesday, September 29 at 4pm UTC / 9am PT
 \* Intro to Buckets with Andrew Hill, CEO of Textile: Wednesday, September 30 at 4pm UTC / 9am PT
 \* Lotus Office Hours with the Filecoin lotus team: Wednesday, September 30 at 5pm UTC / 10am PT
 \* How We Built Slate with Jimmy Lee, co-founder of Slate: Thursday, October 1 at 4pm UTC / 9am PT

 **Join us!**

-If you’re ready to register for Slingshot, you can do so [here](https://slingshot.filecoin.io/)!
+If you're ready to register for Slingshot, you can do so [on the Slingshot website](https://slingshot.filecoin.io/)!
 Check out the Slingshot [website](https://slingshot.filecoin.io/) to track all the action in the Slingshot competition.
 Make sure you [join the Filecoin Slack](https://filecoin.io/slack) to connect with the amazing community of developers building on the Filecoin Network.

 Thank you to all the individuals who are participating in the competition!
 We’re excited to see the innovative projects that are part of this competition as we work toward the common goal of onboarding real, valuable data to the Filecoin network.